Libhongo14/falling-words-game/README.md

 created in the model, so as to update the user interface.
 The document will provide a description of all classes used; description of the java concurrency features used.
 Explanation of how the system was validated and debugged and also additional features that are used.

+To run on the command line directory:
+	first run make clean to clean the bin directory secondly run make to compile the files thirdly run java -cp bin WordApp <totalWords> <NoOfWords falling>
+	For running another textfile make sure that it is in the bin directory first